…because “user-error” is the most common reason for getting a sunburn while using sunscreen, here are my 10 tips on how to properly apply it…

 Don’t use spray sunscreen.
 If you do, rub it in for goodness sake!
 Block sunscreens usually have a higher SPF, so they can be a great choice.
 But again, don’t forget to rub it in.

 Don’t forget areas like the top of ears, tops of feet and hands, and your even the area where your hair parts.

 3. Direct Sunlight Areas.

 Pay extra attention to areas in constant direct-sunlight, like your forehead, nose, shoulders, forearms, and quads.

 Is climate change of concern to you?
-Look for eco friendly/reef safe and mineral sunscreens.
-You may note that certain locations you are going to require a type of sunscreen, whether you care about the environment or not.
+Look for eco-friendly, reef safe and/or mineral sunscreens.
+Certain locations might require a particular type of sunscreen, whether you care about the environment or not.
 For instance, areas like Hawaii, Australia, and Mexico.

 Is clean beauty of concern to you?
 Look for organic, mineral sunscreens without harmful substances like oxybenzone, parabens, petroleum, phthalate, silicone, sulfate, artificial fragrances, and artificial colors.

 Try using *at least* SPF 30 everyday.
 SPF 50 is a safe bet for the beach.
 Anything higher is scientifically questionable.